DevOpsHiveHQ/website/content/english/_index.md

 banner:
-  title : "We help you to solve critical development <br> and infrastructure challenges" image : "images/devsecops.svg" content : "We help enterprises adopt DevOps practices to solve critical challenges of Software Development Life Cycle.
+  title : "We help you to solve critical development <br> and infrastructure challenges" image : "images/devsecops.svg" content : "We help enterprises adopt DevOps practices to solve critical challenges of software development.
+We build cloud-native platforms and teams.
 DevOps transformations is our specialty and DevSecOps is in our DNA!"
   button:
     enable : true
     label : "Contact Us"